NarendarK29/Model-Selection/README.md

 # Cross validation algorithm

 This project is part of class of Data Mining.
 This assignment is only for examplary purposes.

-Codes are intentionally distorted to avoid any plagiarism.